wavto/.dotfiles/README.md

 	git submodule update --init --recursive

+---

+## Setup a new mac

+If you are setting up a new mac run the installation script and restart your computer

+	./.install/.install

+---

-You are free to use my dotfile repository, ideally you go throught the setting instead of copying my repos as is.
-The usage is at your own risk!
+Feel free to use my dotfile repository, ideally you go throught the settings instead of just copying my repos as it is.
+The usage of this repository is at your own risk!